Trusted WordPress tutorials, when you need them most.

 WP Activity Log helps you keep a log of everything on your website.
 This allows you to see when each user logged in, what they did, and all other website activities.

-This helps you find an imposter, catch mistakes, block hacking attempts, and more.
-We have thoroughly the tool on a real website and have found it to be diligent and reliable.
+It helps you find an imposter, catch mistakes, block hacking attempts, and more.
+We have thoroughly tested the tool on a real website and have found it to be reliable.
+In addition to logouts, it also tracks changes to posts, pages, custom post types, and media file uploads, edits, and deletions.

 For details, see our guide on how to monitor user activity on your WordPress site.